+Resource managers may amend this list as future data may highlight specific areas of concern.
+It is suggested that to the extent practical transects be retained within the monitoring program to support trend analysis.
 Thus, transects may be added, but should only be removed with careful consideration of the lost value associated with tracking trends and infestations over time.

-Transect sampling in the open-water nearshore strata shall be performed by SCUBA divers during census level survey efforts.
+Transect sampling in the open-water nearshore stratum shall be performed by SCUBA divers during nearshore-wide survey efforts.
 Transect intercept data shall be used to determine estimates of plant cover and relative plant cover.
 These will be determined by divers noting the species present in plant beds within sections of the transect.
 When the species distribution changes, the divers shall note a new line intercept section and the species present.
 Plant height data will be collected within each transect segment.
 Quadrats will not be sampled within the open-water nearshore strata to due to dive time constraints relative to air supply and the physiological effects of diving for extended periods of time.

-Surveys performed in non-census years shall use SCUBA divers or a mixture of SCUBA divers and lower cost methods.
+Surveys performed in non-survey years shall use SCUBA divers or a mixture of SCUBA divers and lower cost methods.
 SCUBA divers shall be used for monitoring any transect where plant beds were previously identified.
-Alternative methods for monitoring transects expected to be negative for plants include towed video, remotely operated vehicle, or autonomous underwater vehicle.
+Alternative methods for any monitoring transect expected to be negative for plants include towed video, remotely operated vehicle, or autonomous underwater vehicle.
 Once a previously negative survey line is identified to have plants, divers shall survey the transect to determine relative plant cover and make accurate species identifications.
 For an evaluation of different data acquisition methods, refer to Appendix D.